Mymokol/soltinent-wiki/README.md

   - The information you're adding is a hypothesis, or isn't certain.
   - You aren't sure whether your addition is correct, in respect to the party's knowledge.
   - You're deleting files or any information from the wiki.
+  - You're adding a new directory into the repository.